'Scream VI' tops box office with franchise-best $44.5M - KESQ

 Last week’s top film, “Creed III,” slid to second after its above-expectations launch.
 Michael B. Jordan’s MGM “Rocky” spinoff, starring him and Jonathan Majors, earned $27.1 million in its second weekend.
 It has rapidly passed $100 million in U.S. and Canadian theaters.

-Columbia Pictures’ “65,” a science-fiction thriller starring Adam Driver as a space explorer stranded on prehistoric Earth, opened in third place with an estimated $12.3 million from 3,405 locations.
+Columbia Pictures’ “65,” a science-fiction thriller starring Adam Driver as a space explorer stranded on prehistoric Earth, opened in third place with an estimated $12.3 million from 3,405 locations, and an additional $7.2 million internationally.
 That might be better than expected, too, for a film that got terrible reviews from critics.
 (It scored just 35% fresh on Rotten Tomatoes.)
-But “65” reportedly carried a hefty production budget of about $90 million, not accounting for tax rebates.
+But “65” reportedly carried a hefty production budget of about $90 million, though tax rebates roughly halved that cost to financiers including Sony, Bron Studios and TSG.

 Bobby Farrelly’s “Champions,” starring Woody Harrelson as a disgraced coach trying to lead a basketball team to the Special Olympics, opened with $5.2 million in 3,030 locations.
 Audiences (an “A” CinemaScore) have liked it more than reviewers (53% on Rotten Tomatoes).